PROTECTING BASEBALL TOGETHER

 The app allows users to check whether their medications are banned in sport, find low-risk supplements to reduce their chance of testing positive, and check whether they need a Therapeutic Use Exemption (TUE).
 The app also provides direction on how to raise concerns about things like doping, child safeguarding or discrimination.
 It features further information on eLearning modules, whereabouts and testing information and gives users the opportunity to provide feedback to Sport Integrity Australia.

 Prohibited List of substances and methods

 The Prohibited List outlines the substances and methods that are prohibited in sport.
 It is updated annually by the World Anti-Doping Agency.
 Remember that individual products or brands are not named on the Prohibited List.
-Athletes should check the status of all medications before they use them on GlobalDRO.
+Athletes should check the status of all medications on Global DRO before they use them.